xinyuren-bio/LNB-MDT/docs/source/figure_details.rst

 .. code-block:: bash

-   python figure/make_figure.py -f cases_lnb/area_results.csv -o cases_lnb/area_plots --plot-type all
+   LNB-MDT FIGURE -f cases_lnb/area_results.csv -o cases_lnb/area_plots --plot-type all

 When using ``all``, the tool will generate multiple files with suffixes:
 - ``area_plots_line.png``